mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

 Connection Objects
 ~~~~~~~~~~~~~~~~~~

+.. currentmodule:: multiprocessing.connection

 Connection objects allow the sending and receiving of picklable objects or
 strings.
 They can be thought of as message oriented connected sockets.

-Connection objects are usually created using :func:`Pipe` -- see also
+Connection objects are usually created using
+:func:`Pipe <multiprocessing.Pipe>` -- see also
 :ref:`multiprocessing-listeners-clients`.

 .. class:: Connection